 In his book “The God Delusion,” Richard Dawkins, British evolutionary biologist, ethologist, and author, discusses the concept of fine-tuning in the universe.
-This is the argument that physical functions, forces, and processes in the universe are precisely fine-tuned to enable life to exist and to function adequately (see a list of some of these fine-tuned items in the table below).
+This is the argument that physical functions, forces, and processes in the universe are precisely fine-tuned to enable life to exist and to function adequately (see a list of some of these in the Sample of Fine-tuned Parameters table below).

-Dawkins challenges this concept in the book, using a rather dismissive analogy of a deity manipulating a machine with only eight 'knobs' (physical parameters), arguing that in fact each of these 8 parameters is only coincidentally fine-tuned to permit the existence and maintenance of life in the universe!
+Dawkins challenges this concept in his book, using a rather dismissive analogy of a deity manipulating a machine with only six 'knobs' (physical parameters), arguing that in fact each of these 6 parameters is only coincidentally fine-tuned to permit the existence and maintenance of life in the universe!

-However, the fine-tuning of our universe for life relies on far more than just eight parameters; in fact, very considerably more!
+However, the fine-tuning of our universe for life relies on far more than just six parameters; in fact, very considerably more!

 The table given below, 'A Sample of Fine-tuned Parameters' (quite technical in nature), summarises around 40 of these items.
 And this is by no means a complete list.

 All of these must be tuned with precision — with no exceptions — and sometimes extreme precision, to enable life to begin and to be sustained.
 The parameter values must also be maintained throughout time, without unexpected deviation, for life to begin and to continue.
-(Note how this ties in with the multi-tiered project discussed in the 'Planning' section.)
+(Compare the multi-tiered project discussion in the 'Planning' section.)

-This is reminiscent of the magician who keeps multiple plates spinning on upright poles.
+This is reminiscent of the magician who keeps multiple plates spinning on upright poles — but with many more "plates" involved.
 All plates must continue spinning, otherwise a cascade effect will destroy the entire impressive arrangement.
-A major difference with the fine-tuned parameters under discussion, is that there are multiple items, too many for any magician to possibly handle.
+A major difference with the fine-tuned parameters under discussion, is that there are at least thousands of items, too many for any magician to possibly handle, and they are held in place, not by the assistance of spinning, but by consistent, extreme precision.

-Although the "fine-tuned parameters" discussed here are not spinning in any literal way, they are so precisely tuned that the analogy illustrated above is a good example of the ultra accuracy required for all these items to function cooperatively as they do, without any cascade effect preventing the potential quality of life that humans experience.
+The analogy illustrated above is a good example of the ultra accuracy and complexity required for these items to function cooperatively as they do, without any cascade effect causing either a complete disaster, or preventing the quality of life that we experience (human error notwithstanding).

 Apologies to those not familiar with the subject of physics; however, an examination of these items will prove to be rewarding.

 Imagine, for instance, someone baking a large cake.
 All the ingredients must be sourced, mixed correctly, and at the right time, in the precise quantities, with the required amount and method of heat applied.
-Missing an ingredient or misjudging an item could result in a very poor cake or even a complete disaster!
+Missing an ingredient, failing to observe an instruction, or misjudging an item could result in a very poor cake or even a complete disaster!

 Each item is listed below, along with a description of the physical consequences of this item being either greater or smaller than it actually is in the universe.
 If any one of these items was not so finely tuned, then life would either not exist at all or would be unbearably uncomfortable at best.